 In the end, it often boils down to the question Does your job feel closer to science or to administration?.

 I tend to give the (somewhat unsatisfying) answer that science management is very much its own field at the intersect of the two.
 I very much like the phrase “science-enabling” in this context, since it puts a positive spin on a dilemma that many (if not all) researchers face nowadays: Not too long ago, a scientist at a university had two main tasks, namely doing research (duh) and teaching/mentoring students.
 Of course, this is no longer true (if it ever even was) – the term “third mission” has been around for quite some time (touching on aspects such as technology transfer, public outreach, etc.), and of course “doing research” also requires hiring people, leading a team, and, in many cases, running a lab.
-In particular in a field such as quantum science and technologies, where new funding lines are popping up left and right during these exciting times,, and acquiring (as well as administering!) large grants has become yet another central task for scientists.
+In particular in a field such as quantum science and technologies, where new funding lines are popping up left and right during these exciting times, most research groups are involved in many different structured programs*, and acquiring (as well as administering!) large grants has become yet another central task for scientists.

 Tasks such as “proper” project management and quality control, have now become a regular part of the scientific process.

 This is where science management comes in.
 The need for persons dedicated to coordinating research projects has increased a lot with the growing fraction of third-party funding in the universities’ budgets.
-Even tasks that we in Academia (at least in physics) are often not particularly great at, such as “proper”, have now become a regular part of the scientific process.
+Even tasks that we in Academia (at least in physics) are often not particularly great at, such as “proper” project management and quality control * , have now become a regular part of the scientific process.

 Increasing third-party funded structured programs in quantum science and technologies require coordinative, thus science-enabling workforce.